niplav/site/daygame_cost_benefit.md

-Converting f\*\*\*ed up Google sheets date format (why does __nobody__ use the perfect [ISO-8601](https://en.wikipedia.org/wiki/ISO-8601) when it's right there‽‽‽), then removing stray spaces after semicolons, then removing the `^M` from the end of each line, using [structural regular expressions](./doc/cs/structural_regular_expressions_pike_1990.pdf "Structural Regular Expressions"):
+Converting f\*\*\*ed up Google sheets date format (why does __nobody__ use the perfect [ISO-8601](https://en.wikipedia.org/wiki/ISO-8601) when it's right there‽), then removing stray spaces after semicolons, then removing the `^M` from the end of each line, using [structural regular expressions](./doc/cs/structural_regular_expressions_pike_1990.pdf "Structural Regular Expressions"):